microsoft/pxt-arcade/docs/skillmap/space/space4a.md

 )
 ```

-## Step 4
+## Step 5
-► Click the empty grey square to select your animation frames, then toggle to **My Assets**
+► To select your animation frames, click the empty grey square then toggle to **My Assets**
 and choose the **Flying Rocket** animation.
 Click **Done** when you are ready.

 ► Keep the animation playing throughout the game by toggling the **loop** selector to **`<ON>`**.